kasenetz/hbcd-docs/docs/mriprotocols/mriprotocols.md

 ## GE Protocol v2.2
 Request sequences from your local GE scientist.
-Download the latest protocol from https://bit.ly/HBCD_GE.
+The latest protocol can be downloaded from [https://bit.ly/HBCD_GE](https://bit.ly/HBCD_GE).
 Read and follow the release notes carefully!

 ## Philips Protocol
-Contact your local Philips scientist for the sequences and protocol.
+Contact your local Philips scientist for Philips sequences and protocol.